 Someone (I forget who) claimed that Dracula really encapsulates the fear of colonization in reverse, the anxiety that “inferior” cultures would come back to suck the life’s blood out of England.
 Well, maybe, but Black Moon is definitely about assimilation in reverse.

 Sure, you will chuckle at Dorothy Burgess wearing her Voodoo goddess costume and dancing around in the moonlight, and I don’t blame you.
-However, I suspect that audience members would’ve shifted uncomfortably in their seats while seeing Juanita, dead serious, dressed in exactly the same turban-and-tunic ensemble as the African women who work the plantation.
+However, I suspect that white audience members would’ve shifted uncomfortably in their seats while seeing Juanita, dead serious, dressed in exactly the same turban-and-tunic ensemble as the African women who work the plantation.

 Moreover, Juanita does feel that the natives are her people.
 Raised by a black nurse, Ruva, she considers the African population her real family.
 I appreciated the genuine affection that Burgess shows for the statuesque Madame Sul-Te-Wan in their reunion scene, which conveys much about their bond.
 We understand why Juanita is prepared to give up her own child to be accepted by the natives.
-They gave her love and genuine affection long before her husband deigned to grace her with his child.
+They gave her love and genuine affection long before her arrogant husband deigned to grace her with his child.

-Even if, at the end, the natives are submissive and once again doing exactly what the nasty overseer, Dr. Perez, Juanita’s uncle, tells them to, this film does tackle slavery and post-slavery.
+Even if, at the end, the natives are submissive and once again doing exactly what the nasty overseer, Dr. Perez, Juanita’s uncle, tells them to, this film does tackle the horrors of slavery and post-slavery.
 At one point, Juanita looks her uncle right in the eye and tells him that what his fears of an uprising really show that he’s haunted by the ghosts of all the natives “you’ve whipped and killed!”

 The white woman who, it’s implied, doesn’t know her place as a wife and mother joins forces with the oppressed African descendants on the island to overthrow the brutal male father figure who governs the island with an iron fist.
-Juanita reminded me of the bare-chested Marianne of Delacroix’s Liberty Guides the People as she fiercely orders her people to smoke her own biological family out of her hiding place.
+In some shots, Juanita reminded me of the bare-chested Marianne of Delacroix’s Liberty Guides the People as she fiercely orders her people to smoke her own biological family out of her hiding place.